 In 2021 I worked as a professor in the Data Journalism MBA graduate program at the Instituto Brasileiro de Ensino, Pesquisa e Desenvolvimento (IDP), where I currently coordinate the research group called DataJor, focused on data and computational journalism.

 At UFRGS, I was a member of the Journalism Research Group (Nupejor/CNPq) and the Scientific Popularization Laboratory (Popcicom/UFRGS).
-As a postgraduate student, I had attended multiple experiences, such as the Entrepreneurial Marathon (2017) and the Innovation Group (2018-2019).
+As a postgraduate student, I attended multiple experiences, such as the Entrepreneurial Marathon (2017) and the Innovation Group (2018-2019).

 I contributed to Afonte Jornalismo de Dados and provided pedagogical support at Escola de Dados in the past few years.
-In 2019 and 2020, respectively, I became one of the ambassadors for civic innovation at Open Knowledge, and I also volunteered to Covid-19 monitoring cases at Brasil.io, a collaborative platform for open data.
+In 2019 and 2020, respectively, I became one of the ambassadors for civic innovation at Open Knowledge, and I also volunteered for Covid-19 monitoring cases at Brasil.io, a collaborative platform for open data.

 Formerly, I worked as a broadcasting news writer (2008-2011), and a multimedia reporter in a daily newspaper (2011-2016) in Santa Cruz do Sul (Brazil).
-I also co-organized the Open Data Day Porto Alegre twice (2019-2020), and I have given lectures in several universities and the state parliament (Assembleia Legislativa RS).
+I also co-organized the Open Data Day Porto Alegre twice (2019-2020), and I have given lectures at several universities and the state parliament (Assembleia Legislativa RS).